-ZORIE CT: COACHING NOTE

-Dane County Coaching Note

-(Perfc rmance Reasons - Non-disciplinar у)

-NAME OF EMPLOYEE:

-EMPL OYEE WAS COACHED FOR:

-Date Supervisor Signature

-To the e Employee:

-1. A copy of this note will be place ed in your personnel file.

-2. authorize a representative or the employee group's representative to revieund to items contained therein as provided by Wisconsin Statute 103.13.

-3. Your signature below reflects or nly that you have received a copy of this document.

-4. Coaching notes shall become in valid after one (1) year and will be removed after one year of the issue date

-5.

-6. Coaching notes are not grievable le.

-Date Employee Signature

-Cc: Employee Relations, employee group's representative, if any, within twenty-four hours of being issued to employee.
+SUBJECT: COACHING NOTE Dane County Coaching Note (Performance Reasons - Non-disciplinary) NAME OF EMPLOYEE: EMPLOYEE WAS COACHED FOR: Supervisor Signature Date To the Employee: A copy of this note will be placed in your personnel file.
+1. You have the right to review or authorize a representative or the employee group's representative to review 2. your personnel file and to respond to items contained therein as provided by Wisconsin Statute 103.13.
+3. Your signature below reflects only that you have received a copy of this document.
+4. Coaching notes shall become invalid after one (1) year and will be removed after one year of the issue date.
+Badger Prairie coaching notes can only be written, signed, delivered and discussed by management level supervisors.
+Coaching notes are not grievable.
+6. Date Employee Signature Cc: Employee Relations, employee group's representative, if any, within twenty-four hours of being issued to employee